mgkid3310/AWESome/README.md

 2. Realistic Aerodynamics (drag, lift, etc.)

+Brings air density and wind into consideration.
+Air density
+is calulated based on altitude, temperature and humidity.
-Brings wind into calculation.
-Landing speed should be set
+Landing speed should be set with TAS (True Air Speed), not
-with TAS (True Air Speed), not ground speed.
-In case of
+ground speed.
+In case of crosswinds, de-crab or sideslip
-crosswinds, de-crab or sideslip landings will be required.
+landings will be required.
 Can enable/disable at addon settings (enabled as default),
 and effects of wind can be adjusted with "Wind Multiplier"
 setting.